AnubhavGupta3377/Text-Classification-Models-Pytorch/README.md

 - Pytorch-0.4.1.post2
 - Torchtext-0.3.1

-**Note** - Current implementations are GPU based.
-With small change in variable usage, can be made to work with CPU.

 ## Usage
 1) Download data into "data/" directory or use already available data
 2) If using your own data, convert it into the same format as of provided data